W + F 10:30am-noon

 Rest in stillness, breathing, here,

-Beginners in any tradition are warmly welcome, especially yoga asana practitioners curious about meditation or “the other 7 Limbs” of yoga, and anyone interested in how these two venerable Paths weave together.
+Beginners in any tradition are warmly welcome, especially yoga asana practitioners curious about meditation or “the other 7 Limbs” of yoga, and anyone interested in how the two venerable paths of Buddhism and Yoga weave together.
 My intention is for this to be a space of community, inquiry, and deep nourishment for our community as we mature into a yoga that is not just wonderful exercise but a complete path of awakening and liberation.

 Like the Sunday kirtan, satsang is offered completely on donation, in the ancient Buddhist tradition of dāna.
 Your generous donations allow me to offer practice events in this way, open to all, and supportive of an inclusive practice community.
 Donations, and an all-donation structure, also create a more radically-inclusive community, as all are welcome to join, regardless of ability to pay.
 Donations are collected after the group, and can also be offered through a Paypal link at the bottom of these webpages.
 Thank you for your generosity!